BirchKwok/AudioMixer/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Make your changes
+3. Make your changes and add tests
-4. Add tests if applicable
+4. Ensure all tests pass (`pytest tests/ -v`)
 5. Submit a pull request

+All pull requests are automatically tested on multiple platforms and Python versions.

 ## Changelog